Information for Construction Volunteers

-BE ON TIME: Our day begins at 8:15 AM and runs to 3:30 PM.
+BE ON TIME: Our day begins at 8:15 AM and runs until 3:30 PM.
 Please be prepared to stay and work the entire time.

 PARKING: Parking can be limited at various build sites; therefore, we recommend carpooling whenever possible.

-REQUIRED SAFETY TRAINING: Before coming to work on-site please take time to review our Habitat for Humanity Safety videos at: http://www.hfhvolunteerinsurance.com.
-Follow the online instructions and when ready, “click” on the image that says “CLICK HERE TO TAKE VOLUNTEER COURSE”.
+REQUIRED SAFETY TRAINING: Before coming to work on-site, please take time to review our Habitat for Humanity Safety videos.
+Follow the online instructions and, when ready, click on the image that says “CLICK HERE TO TAKE VOLUNTEER COURSE”.
 Enter your Employee Access Code: W8NAEBTG and select “Submit”.
 Then, select the following recommended course: Volunteering On A Habitat for Humanity Job Site.
 Once complete, you are welcome to explore and/or take additional courses that may interest you.

 What to Wear

 Please wear work clothes; long pants are recommended.
 Dress in layers and wear heavy shoes/boots (absolutely no sandals, slide-ons, or mules).
 Be prepared, as you will get dirty!
 We also recommend bringing sturdy work gloves and protective goggles, if you have them.
 These are available on-site; however, some of our volunteers find that they prefer to bring their own because they fit better.